truenas/middleware/docs/userguide/freenas_network.rst

 :orphan:

+.. _Network:

 Network
 =======

 The Network section of the administrative GUI contains the following components for viewing and configuring the FreeNAS® system's network settings:

-* `Global Configuration`_: used to to set non-interface specific network settings.
+* :ref:`Global Configuration`: used to to set non-interface specific network settings.

-* `Interfaces`_: used to configure a specified interface's network settings.
+* :ref:`Interfaces`: used to configure a specified interface's network settings.

-* `IPMI`_: configures hardware side-band management should the appliance become unavailable through the graphical administrative interface.
+* :ref:`IPMI`: configures hardware side-band management should the appliance become unavailable through the graphical administrative interface.

-* `Link Aggregations`_: used to configure link aggregation and link failover.
+* :ref:`Link Aggregations`: used to configure link aggregation and link failover.

-* `Network Summary`_: provides an overview of the current network settings.
+* :ref:`Network Summary`: provides an overview of the current network settings.

-* `Static Routes`_: used to add static routes.
+* :ref:`Static Routes`: used to add static routes.

-* `VLANs`_: used to configure IEEE 802.1q tagging.
+* :ref:`VLANs`: used to configure IEEE 802.1q tagging.

 Each of these is described in more detail in this section.

+.. _Global Configuration:

 Global Configuration
 --------------------